Skip to main content

 Given the nature of our main business activities (education and assessment) we are not a major polluter or producer of toxic waste, but like all organisations we do generate waste.
 We are committed to taking steps to reduce, reuse and recycle in order to minimise the impact of our waste.

 1. Procurement of ICAEW learning materials is controlled centrally by our Logistics team, procurement of other learning materials is controlled by Publishing.
 These teams are responsible for ensuring waste is kept within the target levels.
-All out of date learning material is disposed of responsibly through our confidential waste and recycling supplier.
+All out of date learning material at Kaplan sites is disposed of responsibly through our confidential waste and recycling supplier.

 3. We dispose of our old devices via a contractor whose processes exceed legislation introduced under the The Waste Electrical and Electronic Equipment Directive (WEEE), and their state-of-the-art disposal site is carbon neutral.